MetaMask/metamask-docs/01_Main_Concepts/04_Accessing_Accounts.md

 # Accessing Accounts

-User accounts are used in a variety of contexts in Ethereum, they serve as neat identifiers, but no use as as important as calling _wallet methods_, methods that involve a signature or transaction approval.
+User accounts are used in a variety of contexts in Ethereum, they serve as neat identifiers, but no use is as important as calling _wallet methods_.
+These methods involve a signature or transaction approval.
 All of those methods require the sending account as a function parameter:

 - `eth_sendTransaction`
 - `eth_sign` (insecure and unadvised to use)